Behavior Guidance for the Pediatric Dental Patient

 — patient/practitioner convenience; and

-• Documentation: Prior to the delivery of general anesthesia, appropriate documentation shall address the rationale for use of general anesthesia, informed consent, instructions provided to the parent, dietary precautions, and preoperative health evaluation.
+— predisposing medical conditions which would make general anesthesia inadvisable. - Documentation: Prior to the delivery of general anesthesia, appropriate documentation shall address the rationale for use of general anesthesia, informed consent, instructions provided to the parent, dietary precautions, and preoperative health evaluation.
 Because laws and codes vary from state to state, each practitioner must be familiar with her state guidelines.
 Minimal requirements for a time-based anesthesia record should include:

 — the patient’s heart rate, blood pressure, respiratory rate, and oxygen saturation at specific intervals throughout the procedure and until predetermined discharge criteria have been attained;